nashetty/Java-Masters-Final-Project-group-1/README.md

 This project demonstrates the implementation of a RESTful API using Spring Boot and the usage of JpaRepository for database interactions.

+Due to the project's small scale and time constraints, we prioritized development speed and simplicity over strict adherence to best practices.
+We understand that controllers should primarily handle HTTP requests and delegate complex logic to service or utility components, which enhances code maintainability and readability.
+As the project scales, we will prioritize this separation to improve the overall structure and quality of the codebase.

 ### Acknowledgments
 Final project for the CFG +Masters Java Course, by Amal, China and Nadia